United Reformed Church

 Crisis communication is an essential element of disaster ministry.
 A little bit of preparation now can go a long way in ensuring everything goes more smoothly at your church when disaster strikes.

-This plan aims to support Ministers, Elders and staff to provide best practice tips for dealing with local media, identify key appropriate contacts, and a strategy for agreeing media statements.
+This plan aims to support the Offices of General Assembly, Synods, local churches and staff in dealing with a media crisis, identifying key appropriate contacts, and a strategy for agreeing media statements.

 Download this guidance